Please review the following grading policies:

 A student may enroll in credit courses as an auditor with appropriate approval.
 Forms and instructions for registration as an auditor may be obtained from the Office of the Registrar.
 No charge is levied on full-time students for audited courses.
 No credit or grade will be recorded for an audited course, but the symbol AU will be listed on the permanent record.
 A change from audit to credit status, or from credit status to audit, may not be made after the deadline for adding a course (10th class day).

 Students who have audited a course subsequently may not earn credit in the same course through tests of the College Level Examination Program or through other authorized examination procedures for course challenge.

-At the end of each semester, grades are available to students via their self service account in ISIS.
+At the end of each semester, grades are available to students via their self service account in SIS.
 All course grades become a part of the student’s official record upon instructor assignment and may not be changed except as specifically provided by University procedures.
 Corrections of grade-point averages automatically are authorized when grade reports are corrected by instructors and when specific courses are deleted from grade-point averages under provisions of University regulations governing repeated courses and course deletions.

 Changes of grades other than the filing of grades for incomplete courses require the endorsement of the appropriate college dean.
 Grade changes may not be made on a student’s permanent record after the deadlines cited in the academic calendar unless such changes have been authorized by appropriate college deans.

 The instructor of the class is the primary authority with respect to a student’s proficiency and final grade in that course.
 A student who believes that his or her final grade reflects an erroneous, capricious, arbitrary, or prejudiced academic evaluation may appeal the grade.
 The academic judgment used in determining the merits of the grade to be awarded shall not be reviewable.
 This process does not apply to cases of academic dishonesty, which are adjudicated through the “academic dishonesty process.”